perrofeo/gridsome-forestry-starter-C/journal/test-1.md

 ---
 ![](/uploads/P1070361.jpg)

+> An extra series of twelve woodcuts and a twenty minutes audio record obtained from the interviews conducted with refugees from Syria, Nigeria, Macedonia and Pakistan.

 These were the questions that led my search for symbols that could materialize in images and words the feelings that permeate the collective imaginary of home in its broad conception.

 **HOME IS WHERE I AM** combines woodcut, letterpress handsetting, poetry and documental audio which resulted in my first big artist's book (published by the german publishing house **Edition Schwarze Seite**), an extra series of twelve woodcuts and a twenty minutes audio record obtained from the interviews conducted with refugees from Syria, Nigeria, Macedonia and Pakistan.